1123/kafka-docker-mtls/README.md

-# Kafka Single Node Sample Environment with mTLS Authentication and Sample Data
+# Kafka Single Node Sample Environment with mTLS Authentication and Sample Data and Sample Spring Apps

 This project provides sample docker containers for locally running a single node Kafka cluster with mTLS enabled, and the option to easily add sample data.
 The certificate configuration scripts and the docker configuration are based upon the https://github.com/confluentinc/cp-demo repository, but were heavily adopted to the needs of this repository.
+In addition Spring Boot Producer, Streams and Consumer Apps are provided and preconfigured for this development environment.

 ![Overview](Docker-MTLS-Setup.png?raw=true "Overview")